-- The TOE provides specific security functionality that can be used by the Smartcard Embedded Software.
-In the following specific security functionality is listed which is not derived from threats identified for the TOE's environment because it can only be decided in the context of the smartcard application, against which threats the Smartcard Embedded Software will use the specific security functionality. - 58 STM applies the policy Additional Specific Security Functionality (AUG1.P.Add Functions) as specified below. - 59 STM applies the policy Protection during TOE Development and Production (BSI.P.Process-TOE) as specified below. - No other Organisational Security Policy (OSP) has been defined in this ST since their specifications depend heavily on the applications in which the TOE will be integrated.
+- 59 ST applies the policy Additional Specific Security Functionality (AUG1.P.Add Functions) as specified below. - 60 ST applies the policy Protection during TOE Development and Production (BSI.P.Process-TOE) as specified below. - 61 No other Organisational Security Policy (OSP) has been defined in this ST since their specifications depend heavily on the applications in which the TOE will be integrated.
 The security targets for the applications embedded in this TOE should further define them.